dublado/csabapalfi.github.io/about.md

 title: about
 ---

 I'm a Tech Lead at Hotels.com in London.
+Here I'm on [LinkedIn](http://www.linkedin.com/in/csabapalfi).

 You can find my open source projects on [GitHub](http://github.com/csabapalfi).